Have you ever created a CodeCommit repo using CloudFormation?

 - Click on “Upload a template file”, upload your saved .yml or .json file and click Next

 - Enter the stack name and click on Next.
-In configuration, keep everything as default and click on Next.
+In the configuration, keep everything as default and click on Next.

-- In the events tab of stack, you can view the status.
+- In the events tab of the stack, you can view the status.

 - You can see my repo created below.